gofair-foundation/fip/docs/CompletingQuestionnaire.md

 **Chapter II.
 Declare your FAIR Implementation Community (FIC)** (11)

-This chapter contains 4 questions:
+This chapter contains these questions:

 1. Identify your FIC by using the drop-down / autocomplete functions in the text box.
 If you do not see your community, you’ll have to first mint a nanopublication representing your community (see below).

 2. Identify the person who will be responsible for completing the FIP questionnaire (the community data steward) using ORCID.

+3. Optionally provide the type of digital object you are focusing on in this FIP.

+4. Optionally provide an accessible identifier of one of your digital objects of the chosen type.

+5. Optionally provide a link (OSF or Zenodo DOI) to a case study description you want to focus on in this FIP.

-3. Start date of the validity of the FIP.
+6. Start date of the validity of the FIP.

-4. End date of the validity of the FIP.
+7. End date of the validity of the FIP.
 It may be the case that an explicit end date has yet to be specified by your community, in this case answer with "December 31 2050".

 <p align="left"><img src="./_static/img/11.png" width="100%"></p>